That pixie cut seemed like a good idea at the time. But now you’re staring in the mirror, and the reflection looking back is more, “Eek!” than chic.

 Is there anything (anything?!) you can do to speed up the growing-out process?
 Dermatologist Wilma Bergfeld, MD, gives us the long and short of it.

-When you want your hair to hurry up and grow already, Dr. Bergfeld recommends these tips:
+When you want your hair to hurry up and grow already, Dr. Bergfeld recommends these proven methods:

 “Take care of your health issues,” she says.
 Hormonal abnormalities, anemia and other nutrient deficiencies can short-circuit the growth pattern.
-Before experimenting with supplements and vitamins, Dr. Bergfeld recommends having your doctor do some tests to identify any possible deficiencies.
+Dr. Bergfeld recommends having your doctor do some tests to identify any possible deficiencies.

 2. Eat a balanced diet